CZ-NIC/fred-docs/AdminManual/Installation/BinsUbuntu.rst

 #.
 Replace `mpm-event` with `mpm-prefork` in Apache and restart

    ..
-Note:: This is a workaround for Ubuntu 14.04.
+Note:: This is a workaround for Ubuntu 14.04 and 16.04.

       The `mod-whoisd` module is not compatible with the `mpm-event` Apache scheme that is installed by default, so it must be disabled and replaced with `mpm-prefork`.

-   .. only:: mode_structure
+   .. todo:: Apache workaround should be conditional

-      .. todo:: Apache workaround should be conditional in the install script.
+      in the install script.

    .. code:: bash

-      apt-get --assume-yes install apache2-mpm-prefork
+      apt-get install apache2-mpm-prefork # only 14.04
       a2dismod mpm_event
       a2enmod mpm_prefork
       service apache2 restart